 Separate Using Punch Same as above, with the Punch range markers

-Range Consolidate
+Consolidate

-Consolidate Range Group all parts of regions in the range and on the same track as one (Audio or processing) grouping.
+Group all parts of regions in the range and on the same track as one (Audio or Consolidate Range processing)

 MIDI but not both).
 Optionally, add it to the Cue Grid and/or to the Clip library.